Using FusionAuth on Docker

 Search Service

-Versions >= 7.6.1 and <= 7.17.x are currently supported.
+Elasticsearch Versions >= 7.6.1 and <= 7.17.x are currently supported.
 Later versions may work as well but may not have been tested for compatibility.

 OpenSearch version 2.x should also function properly with FusionAuth version >= 1.42.0.

-The RAM required by Elasticsearch depends on your login volume and user/entity counts.
+The RAM required by Elasticsearch or OpenSearch depends on your login volume and user/entity counts.
 If you expect to have a few logins per minute and only a few thousand users/entities, 1GB-2GB of RAM will be sufficient.
 If you have more users/entities as well as logins, please size up accordingly.
 We recommend running load tests of FusionAuth to help determine the amount of RAM that is required for your needs.

 The FusionAuth Service